About Us

 Midwest Motor Express is committed to supporting environmentally sound business practices.
 Whether through a formalized program such as SmartWay® or by simply reducing miles driven through advanced operations research applications, Midwest Motor Express strives to achieve a minimal impact footprint on our environment.
 Some of our efforts that favorably impact the environment include:

-- Advanced data center designs reduce HVAC demands and overall utility consumption.
+• Advanced data center designs reduce HVAC demands and overall utility consumption.

-- Have shop rags laundered for reuse.
+• Maintenance shop towels are laundered for reuse.

 View the Midwest Motor Express SmartWay certificate.